 MBOs are usually a quicker and more efficient option for maintaining a business than to sell the business to a third party.
-It is also in the best interest of the business itself as the management team already knows the business well, this ensures that they will be able to take over the business and continue its growth.
+It is also in the best interest of the business itself as the management team already knows the business well, this ensures that they will be able to take over the dental practice completely and continue its growth.

 Having an existing management take over requires less time to conduct due diligence, and it presents a relatively low risk path to owning the said business.
 The current management understands what the company needs to be successful going forward.

 Advantages of MBOs

 The process of an MBO offers advantages to all parties involved.
 In particular, it allows for a smooth transition of ownership with little impact on the continuity of the business itself; the dental practice can resume its business continuously as normal.

 The management knows the company already, this reduces the risk of failure or unanticipated problems that an MBI acquisition would usually have.